 After the first act, though, Kurosawa throws us into the murky lower depths of hell.
 A noxious, lurid pink cloud infects the screen, emanating from a seemingly inhuman source, mushrooming upward, and eventually saturating the black-and-white mise-en-scene.
 Nominally, the pink is a signal that the investigators may have a lead on the kidnapping.
 But it is also a conduit for Kurosawa to jettison what little clarity remains.
 The director subsumes us in the human chaos afoot below Gondo’s monolithic apartment, itself looming over public society like a vulture unknowingly picking the little remaining meat off the bones of the poor.
 A defiantly unordered arena of human contact and visual density in the back half, the film ushers us into public space into the metropolis Gondo manicures away from his own mental frame.
 If the immaculate square dioramas of his house were earlier atrophied by the motile characters and the even more unstable moralities, the raucous imagery of the urban center in film’s second act is truly a new realm of characters clambering for any stable ground.

 This back-half view of the Japanese underbelly almost plays like a curdled satire of the New Wave mod-appropriation thick-on-the-ground among Japanese youths around this time (particularly replete in Japanese genre films).
-The spartan aesthetics of the introductory hour in Gondo’s apartment clash with the jagged electricity of the miasma of lost souls choked for space in the under-abundant space of the Japanese cityscape.
+The spartan aesthetics of the introductory hour in Gondo’s apartment clash with the jagged electricity of the lost souls choked for space in the under-abundant space of the Japanese cityscape.
 Gondo’s protective shell of an upscale house eyes them all like ants from above.
 If the opening is a pressure-cooker past the point of explosion, the film’s back half is an ashen cauldron alternating between exhaustion and enervation, stewing with society’s worst ingredients.

 “Worst ingredients”, or so the film initially suggests.
 But the motile energies of human chaos that house the kidnapper among other ne’er-do-wells also refract a more complicated moral gamble that reveals social unrest, restless youth, and anger at the discrepencies in Japanese culture.
 Kurosawa reserves any and all social blame or respectability politics.
 He visualizes a blackened and smoldering populace as a smoke-covered bog, but the film always has one eye on the higher-ups that engender this atrophying public.
 Although this vision of working-class Japan is seedier in its visual turmoil, it is no more hostile than the silent hell of elite corporate Japan Kurosawa and Gondo contends with earlier on.
 Even the hyper-individualist attitude Gondo dons to carve out his own path as master of his own domain, his corporate kingdom, may be even worse.
 After all, unlike the kidnapper, Gondo commits to the cut-throat logic of capitalistic me-against-the-world takeovers by choice rather than because his material well-being depends on it.
 The latitudinal elegance of Kurosawa’s frame only cloaks a cabal of social imbalances that men like Gondo, who do not think about wider society, cannot even begin to wrap their money around.

 The Hell of the Japanese Underworld, it turns out, traffics in the same soot as Gondo’s Heaven.
 The progression of High and Low clarifies little about which supposed realm is actually which or whether Gondo’s path toward personal success is really just a sanitized version of the testy and selfish morality the kidnapper practices.
 Succeeding in the high-rises and on the carefully protected hills of Japanese modernity, it seems, entails a kind of trench-warfare that is only different from the gutters of poverty in that it is lacquered in the pristine, semiotic sheen of signifiers of cultural capital.
-Between Gondo’s elevated paragon of success and individual agency, on one hand, and the actualities of communal disintegration on the other, lies a wide-screen chasm in most people’s minds, two groups of people sequestered away from one another in hermetically sealed worlds.
+Between Gondo’s elevated paragon of success and individual agency, on one hand, and the actualities of communal disintegration on the other, lies a wide-screen chasm in most people’s minds, two groups of people sequestered away from one another in sealed worlds.
 Yet the two are in perpetual collision here, Kurosawa performing a juggling act between various social sectors, as well as between personal ethical tantrums and social conundrums.
 In the modernist tradition, new valences arise by the minute.